mikebpech/pw0d/docs/VPS-GUIDE.md

 # Run pw0d on a VPS — the simple guide

-Goal: a permanent `https://vault.yourdomain.com` that your browser extension and phone point at.
-Total time ~15 minutes, cost ~$5/month.
+Goal: a permanent HTTPS URL that your browser extension and phone point at.
+Total time ~15 minutes, cost ~$4–6/month.
 Everything you type is copy-paste.

-You need: a domain name (any registrar — Namecheap, Cloudflare, Porkbun, etc.) and a credit card for the VPS.
+You need: a credit card for the VPS, and (optionally) a domain name. **You don't need a domain** — Step 2 covers a free hostname via sslip.io.
+But why HTTPS at all?
+Browsers only run the vault's encryption code on secure (HTTPS) origins, and the extension requires it — and HTTPS needs a hostname, because certificate authorities don't issue free certs for bare IP addresses.
+Step 2 gives you three ways to get that hostname.

 ---